-The American Heart Association is recognized as a worldwide leader in cardiovascular science.
-Countless top cardiovascular scientists throughout the world are linked in some way with us, as research recipients, council members, subscribers to our journals or recipients of awards that recognize scientific excellence.
-This list of Nobel Prize recipients confirms the claim that we are a focal point for excellence in cardiovascular research.
+Countless top cardiovascular and cerebrovascular scientists throughout the world are linked with the AHA -- as research recipients, council members, journal subscribers or recipients of awards that recognize scientific excellence.
+Fourteen AHA-funded investigators have won Nobel Prizes, confirming the claim that the AHA is a focal point for excellence in cardiovascular and cerebrovascular disease research.

 - Robert Lefkowitz, M.D., co-recipient of the 2012 Nobel Prize in Chemistry for studies of G-protein-coupled receptors, which allow the body’s cells to sense and respond to internal and external signals, such as flavors, odor, light and danger.
 Studies of this kind have been instrumental in the development of more effective drugs to treat cardiovascular disease and other illnesses.
 Dr. Lefkowitz, the James B. Duke Professor of Medicine at Duke University Medical Center, received research funding from the association from 1973 to 1979, and in 2009 won our Research Achievement Award for his transformative discoveries of cellular receptors, seminal findings that have created a cascade of biomedical innovation leading to more effective treatments for human disease.